Programmers Are Confessing Their Coding Sins To Protest a Broken Job Interview Process

 You gotta love it when HR decides who you can hire.
 I once was asked to apply for a job at a company I was currently doing work for as a consultant.
 They had to post the job and HR decided I wasn't qualified enough, even though I was currently doing it, to forward my resume so the hiring manager couldn't offer me the job.
 As a result, I stayed on as a contractor at 1.5x the pay and they didn't hire anyone.

-Hello, my name is Donald (Score:2, Troll)
+Hello, my name is Donald (Score:4, Funny)

-What's so Special about an Algorithms Class (Score:2)
+What's so Special about an Algorithms Class (Score:3)

 These technical interview approaches aren't very good, in my opinion, because they basically assume that the beginning and end of all software development training happened in a second year algorithms class.
 Algorithms are very cool, I understand why people want to talk about them, but they represent a minority programming challenge in today's world.

 Speaking only for myself, in a given month of coding I may only have to consider which algorithms I should use once or twice.
-The rest of my time is spent on GU
+The rest of my time is spent on GUI design, communicating with coworkers, working on documentation, and switching between projects.
+Putting aside the value of algorithms in an interview, how can the interviewer ascertain all of my other software development skills if we spend 2 hours mapping trees on a white board?
+I would argue that they can't, and by asking technical questions about algorithms or brainteasers, they really aren't properly evaluating the skills of a professional software developer.

 "Would you fly in an airplane forcibly designed in one hour with no notes?"